 'Golden Journey - Dear Me, I Love You' - Innovative Art Initiative Enhances Mental Well-Being in Hong Kong

+The Oneness Gallery, London Announces Collaboration With Mind HK, The Park Lane Hong Kong, Autograph Collection & Parhelion Group in Hong Kong

-HONG KONG, HONG KONG, July 4, 2025 /EINPresswire.com/ -- A heartfelt collaboration involving Parhelion Group, The Oneness Gallery, London, UK, Mind HK, and The Park Lane Hong Kong, Autograph Collection aims to harness the transformative power of art and mindfulness to promote mental well-being across Hong Kong.
+LONDON, UNITED KINGDOM, July 3, 2025 /EINPresswire.com/ -- A heartfelt collaboration involving Mind HK, The Park Lane Hong Kong, Autograph Collection, Parhelion Group and The Oneness Gallery, London aims to harness the transformative power of art and mindfulness to promote mental well-being across Hong Kong.

 A Vision for Mental Health and Artistic Engagement